 Here’s how Erno Laszlo incentivized participation in their post-purchase survey:

 By clicking Continue, I was brought immediately to the survey, which also told me specifically how long the survey would be:

-Testing all the thank you page Ideas goes without saying, of course.
-Some versions of these pieces will work better than others.
-Also try out combinations and pairings of each in case you tap into a winning combo.
+How do you know when they’re working?
+You always test your thank you page ideas—that goes without saying.
+Some versions of these pieces will work better than others for you.
+Try different combinations and you’ll tap into the winning combo.

 And be sure to track all those thank you page touches so you know what worked best in order to boost conversions in the future.